m-lutter/portfolio/5421 BCD to 7 segment Cathode/description.md

 # Contents
 This branch contains a download for the schematic, pictures of the schematic and circuit simulation, some work showing the process by which I derived the final boolean expressions and the final expressions I chose.

+# Topic
+This program most closely fits general combinatorial logic and some circuit optimizaton.